moghani/ALA_Data_Analysis/README.md

 # ALA_Data_Analysis

-Analysis of Reptiles occurances in ACT region from ALA
+Analysis of Reptiles occurances in ACT region from ALA (Atlas of Living Australia)

 The 'code' folder contains R files to download the data and to explore,visualize the data and also the visuals.